-Dawn writes about how writing can change people: “One thing is abundantly clear from the feedback from the courses.
-Paying attention to the details of your life, and experimenting with ways to put your story on the page, coupled with a particular mentoring approach, is not only about learning writing skills.
-The tools participants must acquire in order to initiate, pursue and complete a piece of writing can assist them to live life more creatively, less anxiously, less self-destructively and with more tolerance and compassion for themselves and others.
+Dawn Garisch has been running life writing courses since 2010, and has observed how writing can change people.
+She says, “one thing is abundantly clear; paying attention to the details of your life, and experimenting with ways to put your story on the page, coupled with a particular mentoring approach, is not only about learning writing skills.
+The tools participants acquire in order to initiate, pursue and complete a piece of writing can assist them to live life more creatively, less anxiously, less self-destructively and with more tolerance and compassion for themselves and others.”

 One of the voices against writing memoir is the charge of ‘self-indulgence’.
 This criticism frequently shuts people down before they have even started.
-We all have a need to be seen; it is a particularly brave act for an individual who has been marginalised and abused to stand up and say, ‘Here I am.
-This is what happened to me’.
+We all have a need – and a right – to be seen.
+Writer and LRC member Bongani Kona puts it well: ‘We forget that the most daring thing we can do is to allow ourselves to be seen.
+To stand before the world and to say this who I am.
+This is how it is.’

 Writing has always helped me understand myself and others better.
 Since I started teaching life writing in 2009, I have also seen how beneficial regular creative practice can be.
 Also, there is such good writing coming out of the courses that I had to find a way to grow the number of people that the course could reach, and to find ways to bring the richness of our human experience to readers.